tabmo/ReactiveAerospike/README.md

 #### API stability

 The API described above should be considered unstable.
-The published, non-snapshot version of HBase-RDD may contain a slightly different API, based on comments received for the first version.